zeon-studio/hugoplate/content/english/_index.md

     As of 2024, I added technical editing for knitting patterns to my services.

-    When working with my clients, I aim to create a drama-free, respectful and detail-oriented atmosphere, where the quality of the end product is one of the most important things, whether it's a 1000-page novel or a two-paragraph blurb.
+    When working with my clients, I aim to create a drama-free, respectful and detail-oriented atmosphere.
+To me, the quality of the end product is one of the most important things, whether it's a 1000-page novel or a two-paragraph blurb.

     Are you interested in collaborating?